 '''

-Type:

-Numeric()

-named?

-no

-slurpy?

-no

 optional? no

-Name:

-$base
+Name: $base

-Type:

-Numeric()
+Type: Numeric()

-named?

-yes
+named? yes

-slurpy?

-no
+slurpy? no

 optional? yes

 '''

 The & sigil followed by a subroutine name gets the object representing that subroutine. &logarithm.signature returns the signature associated with the subroutine, and calling .params on the signature returns a list of Parameter objects.
 Each of these objects describes one parameter in detail.